mritools/cupyimg/README.md

-# cupyimg: n-dimensional signal and image processing on the GPU
+# cupyimg: n-d signal and image processing on the GPU

 [cupyimg] extends [CuPy] with additional functions for image/signal processing.
 This package implements a subset of functions from [NumPy], [SciPy] and